joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 ### Abstraction

-When we write JavaScript we can write `array.length` and JavaScript will solve how to give us the length for us.
-This is called `abstraction` - we don't worry about how to solve for the minimum, rather we just call the function.
+When we write JavaScript we can write `array.forEach(...)` and JavaScript will iterate through the array for us.
+This is called `abstraction` - we don't worry about how to iterate, rather we just call the method.

 We can see abstraction in our day to day life: When we order a dish with 'diced cucumbers' this is an abstraction, and it is useful because we can just order what we want.
 The chef, on the other hand, must know what dicing means, what tools are needed for dicing, and the technique to dice.
 The chef is likely relying on even more people so they can focus on their job - someone to order the cucumbers, maintain the restaurant space, balance the books, schedule the staff and more.